 It is normal for metal detectors to ring at airports when you go through customs.
-You do not need medical proof that you have a hip replacement.
+You do not need medical proof that you have a knee replacement.
 From a medical point of view, after 6 weeks, if you have not had any complications, the orthopedist authorizes you to travel without any particular precaution.
 However, before traveling, check with your insurance company to make sure that you are covered in case of problems abroad.
+Some insurance companies require a period of 3 to problems abroad.
 Some insurance companies require a period of 3 to 6 months without traveling.